Aziz-NG/Azure-IAM-Security-Projects/README.md

 ---

 ## 🛡️ Professional Overview
-I am a dedicated IT Security Consultant with a deep focus on **Cloud Security, Networking, and Governance**.
+I am a dedicated IT bilingual Security Consultant with a deep focus on **Cloud Security, Networking, and Governance**.
 With a "Security-First" mindset, I specialize in bridging the gap between complex technical infrastructure and business compliance requirements (NIST, ISO 27001, Law 25).

-* 🌍 **Bilingual:** Fluent in French & English.
-* ☁️ **Cloud Savvy:** Expertise across Azure, GCP, and AWS.
-* ⚖️ **Compliance:** Deep understanding of PIPEDA and Quebec's Law 25.
-Currently seeking opportunities as a:

-* 🔍 Security Analyst
-* 🛡️ Cybersecurity Consultant
-* ☁️ Cloud Security Analyst

 ---